Are you trying to measure your return on investment (ROI)? Want to increase the ROI of your email campaigns?

-Email marketing may be one of the oldest marketing strategies still widely used on the Internet, but it remains a viable means of increasing leads, traffic, and revenues.
+Email marketing may be one of the oldest digital marketing strategies, but it remains a viable means of increasing leads, traffic, and revenues.

 But despite its long-standing application, there are right and wrong ways to implement email marketing into your overall strategy.

 It’s easy to fall short of the potential ROI this type of campaign can provide your business.

 In many cases, businesses that use email marketing are likely to overlook simple ways they can improve the efficacy of their marketing strategy.

 It’s important to make sure your marketing efforts are mindful of email marketing best practices.